atilgannnn/Meal-Tracker-App/README.md

 Users can view a table displaying their recorded meal timestamps.

 - Database Schema
-The application uses a Postgresql database with the following schema:
+The application uses a Postgresql database